Fransaskois: 19th century

 French Canadian coureurs de bois continued to utilize the territory after the British conquest of New France, in their pursuit of furs to trade with the Hudson's Bay Company (HBC) and the North-West Company.
 A number of French fur traders often had local First Nations women as their companions.
 While the majority of these couples were not formally married, the offspring that they produced often carried the French names of their fathers.
 Names like Dumont, Cardinal, Breland and Vandal are often associated with the French Métis.
 Between 1840 and 1880, several Métis communities developed in Batoche, Île-à-la-Crosse, St. Laurent de Grandin, and Willow Bunch.

 In addition to French Canadian fur traders, and the Métis, Roman Catholic missionaries were among the first francophone settlers into the region, with several French missionaries dispatched to Qu'Appelle River valley (near present-day Fort Qu'Appelle in the early 19th century.

 After the two fur trading companies were united in 1821, the French Métis settled along the Red River in Rupert's Land, until the Deed of Surrender transferred the territory to Canada in 1870.
 As a result of the sale, a number of Métis left the Red River to seek out new lands in an attempt to return to their way of life.
 The vast majority landed on the banks of the Saskatchewan River in the area of Batoche and Duck Lake, although a dispute over land titles resulted in the North-West Rebellion; which saw the Métis eventually defeated at the Battle of Batoche in 1885 when.
 The rebellion's leader, Louis Riel was later tried in court, the outcome of which became a major point of contention between English and French Canadians.

 In 1892, the Northwest Territories abolished French as an official language.

 20th century

-At the end of the nineteenth century, the Roman Catholic Church aided the government in bringing new groups of immigrants to the prairies.
+At the end of the 19th century, the Roman Catholic Church aided the government in bringing new groups of immigrants to the prairies.
 The resulting immigration saw many arrive from Quebec who began establishing towns, schools, churches and businesses.
-The Canadian government worked to encourage French immigrants from France and Belgium, achieving some success in 1912 and 1913 as some 3000 French arrived in Canada in those two years.
+The Canadian government worked to encourage French immigrants from France and Belgium, achieving some success in 1912 and 1913 as some 3,000 French arrived in Canada in those two years.

 At the turn of the century, the French-speaking settlers represented about 2.9% of the population.
 Five years after the foundation of the province of Saskatchewan in 1905, the French-speaking population represented 5.2%.
 The population grew from 2,600 to 25,000 in the first ten years of the twentieth century, and they would double their population during next two decades.